 Many people make the mistake of using saliva to lubricate eyeglasses lenses.
 However, this involves coating your lenses with germs from your mouth.
 This bacteria can then multiply.

-From a practical point, saliva can also make a smudge on eyeglasses look worse.
+Saliva can also make a smudge on eyeglasses look worse.

 Don’t use your clothing, such as your shirttail, to clean your eyeglasses.
 Many materials in clothing can scratch your lenses.

-- Household Cleaners
+6. Household Cleaners